miptleha/FrontendTemplate/README.md

 └─dist
 ```
 `app/scripts/all.js` and `app/styles/all.css` are automatically generated files.

-Replace files in the `app` folder with your own.

 ## Details
 Idea and source code taken from [brunch site](https://brunch.io/) and [gulp documentation](https://gulpjs.com/docs/en/getting-started/quick-start).